jdoleary/Spellmasons/docs/old/TasksBackburner.md

+- priest is attacking /dealing damage to him but he's not a vamp. how?
 - bug: Game didn't go to game over when i died by walking into spikes
   - Implement better game over handling. be careful to not trigger game over too early. for example: A units spell might resurrect itself after dying
 - dad assumed vampire bite would deal damage